GornHawken/GornHawken/README.md

 PLEASE READ MY PRONOUNS PAGE I BEG U, SOME OF U TEND TO CALL ME THE NICKNAMES I DONT REALLY LIKE! ><

 I dont accept random friend requests or parties!
-I only add those who Ive talked with a couple time before or I really vibed with (I am also very shy, so uh if we become friends please let me know ur not gonna get annoyed if I approach u and sit besides u because I tend to do that with my friends, unless im already with another friend)
+I only add those who Ive talked with a couple time before or I really vibed with though im very shy adding people so please add me first(I am also very shy, so uh if we become friends please let me know ur not gonna get annoyed if I approach u and sit besides u because I tend to do that with my friends, unless im already with another friend)

 Check my status to see if im available please, my status changes depending on what or how I am feeling or doing IRL;